33rd Troop Carrier Squadron: Operations from Australia

 The air echelon had welcomed the arrival of the ground echelon for they had been flying daily, without rest, since their departure from the states.
 Now they would be able to get more rest because of the crew members who had come over with the ground echelon.
 Their exuberance was short lived for the battle for the Wau Airport was in process and all the unit's planes were busy flying in Australian troops until the Japanese were eventually driven out, in February.

 It was during the height of this battle that another of our planes was lost to enemy action.
 On 1 February 1943, several flights of the squadron's planes reached the Wau airstrip simultaneously with 20 Japanese bombers and several fighters.
 The bombers dropped their loads on the strip and the fighters took after the squadron's aircraft.
 All escaped except for "Early Delivery," piloted by Lt.
 Robert H. Schwensen.
 The plane was last seen with two Zeros on its tail.
 Coincident with the Wau battle, the 33d planes were required to carry supplies to Kokoda, Dobodura, Buna, and dropping missions on the various battle fronts in Papua inaccessible to air strips.
 Casualties were usually evacuated on the return trips from these strips.
-The planes, upon approaching Wards Drome, would fly a distinctive colored streamer, indicating wounded aboard, and would be met innned1ately upon landing by American and Australian ambulances.
+The planes, upon approaching Wards Drome, would fly a distinctive colored streamer, indicating wounded aboard, and would be met immediately upon landing by American and Australian ambulances.
 For its vital part in the Papuan Campaign between 19 September 1942 and 22 December 1942, the 374th Troop Carrier Group was cited in par.
 III, War Department General Order No.3, 15 January 1943.
 Also included in citation, lID Co.
 1/:21, 6 May 1943.